mbcladwell/bookmunger/README.md

 You are busy.
 You read WSJ, NYT, follow on Twitter, Gettr, Givvr, Gottr.
 Your friends are making suggestions on GoodReads, Scribd, Libib.
 How to keep up?
 Book Munger can't help you with the reading, but can help you collect, organize, and keep ebooks at your fingertips so that when free time becomes available, you will have access to the books everyone is reading.

 Book Munger also works on the assumption that you don't trust Amazon, Mendely, Zotero with your property nor your privacy.
-You want control of your books - no DRM, no expiration, no spying,always available, you own it and can share as desired.
+You want control of your books - no DRM, no expiration, no spying, always available, you own it and can share as desired.
 The source code of Book Munger is available for inspection to assure you that your privacy is protected.

 From this point on I will refer to Book Munger using the unfortunate initials "BM".
 BM is a terminal application designed to be fast and unobtrusive.
 No mouse needed.
 It is easily installed onto your favorite Linux distribution using the Guix Package Manager.
-Wait - you aren't using Linux yet! - don't hang up!!!
-Because BM doesn't require any windowing software, you can spin up your favorite distribution in the cloud, install, and voila! book management with your desktop managed by your cloud provider.
+Because BM doesn't require any windowing software, you can spin up your favorite distribution in the cloud, install, and enjoy book management with your desktop managed by your cloud provider.
 If you are running Linux, you probably already have [Remote Desktop Viewer](https://wiki.gnome.org/Apps/Vinagre) installed.

 ## Book Munger Workflow